JordonH03/markdown-resume/src/resume.md

 ### Internal Executive <time> April 2023 - April 2024 </time>
 <subheading> Canadian Unviersity Software Engineering Conference (CUSEC) </subheading>

-- Led event coordination during a 24-hour hackathon by monitoring participant check-in, food service, and project submissions to ensure efficient operations and high satisfaction for over 300 attendees
+- Led event coordination during a 24-hour hackathon by coordinating participant check-in, food service, and project submissions to ensure efficient operations and high satisfaction for over 300 attendees
 - Facilitated focused and efficient meetings to ensure ownership of responsibilities and effective communciation among executives
-- Collaborated with 2 CS student groups to successfully execute a large-scale picnic for over 80 attendees

 ### Co-Chair <time> January 2023 - January 2024 </time>
 <subheading> Canadian University Software Engineering Conference (CUSEC) </subheading>

 - Oversaw team operations to execute a successful 3 day conference for 300 attendees from over 15 schools across Canada
-- Swiftly resolved critical challenges including team restructuring, equipment management, and conference incident reports to create a safe and healthy environment for organizers and attendees
+- Swiftly resolved critical challenges including team restructuring, equipment management, and incident reports to create a safe and healthy environment for organizers and attendees
 - Personally interviewed over 40 candidates to build a team of 20 individuals with strong interpersonal, organizational, and communication skills

 ## Skills